tiepdotme/samwize.com/_posts/2017-11-10-guide-to-universal-links.markdown

 It could be frustrating to troubleshoot, so here is a list [things to debug](http://building.usebutton.com/debugging/ios/deep-linking/links/universal-links/2016/03/31/debugging-universal-links/), more on the [paths in AASA](https://sailthru.zendesk.com/hc/en-us/articles/217102466-Universal-Links-Troubleshooting-and-FAQ), the previously mentioned non-Apple [AASA validation tool](https://limitless-sierra-4673.herokuapp.com), and good to know that it seems like the AASA file is fetched on the device everytime the app is [installed/updated](https://stackoverflow.com/a/35616335/242682), and then cached.

 If still didn't work, at least know there are others who [hate](https://medium.com/mobile-growth/the-things-i-hate-and-you-should-know-about-apple-universal-links-5beb15f88a29) it too.

+Try restarting your device too.
+It did happen to me once during development where it just won't fetch from any of the applinks domain, until I restart my phone.